If you are logged in, you can click the white circle on the right side of each tab to check the completed item off your list.

 Honor code suspended and dismissed students should consult with the Honor Code Office.

-BYU does not have an official military service deferment.
+BYU does not have a military service deferment.
+However, we are anxious to help you continue your studies after returning from military service.
 All current BYU students have the option to take a leave of absence for one major semester.
-If you are required to leave BYU for military service and will miss more than one major semester (fall or winter), contact OneStop Student Services at (801)422-7705 to discuss your options.
+If you are required to leave BYU for military service and will miss more than one major semester (fall or winter), contact OneStop at 801-422-7075 to discuss your options.